eshoko/OPIOID/README.md

 # OPIOID

-'Opioid_Segments.nii' is a NIfTI file of brain opioid segments derived based on the distribution of mu, kappa, and delta opioid receptorsin the MNI space.
+'Opioid_Segments.nii' is a NIfTI file of brain opioid segments derived based on the distribution of mu, kappa, and delta opioid receptors in the MNI space.
 Brain regions are labeled as follows:

 - Areas with a value of 1: primary opioid segment
 - Areas with a value of 2: secondary opioid segment